 - Financial assistance (Office of Student Financial Aid, Financial Education, etc.)

 - Administrative support (Information Technology, Office of the Registrar, etc.)

-- Diversity and inclusion (Office of Diversity, Inclusion, and Equity Programs and resources, etc.)
+- Diversity and inclusion (Office of Community Engagement & Health Equity programs and resources, etc.)

 The SOM recognizes that medical students have unique needs and has put in place robust programming to promote medical students’ personal wellness and career success.
 A large cadre of faculty and staff work together to deliver structured wellness programming, academic and career counseling, academic support services, peer and faculty mentorship, elective and specialty choice counseling, and personal (non-clinical) counseling.

 Major student health and wellness initiatives include the following: